Have you been doing an exceptional job at work?

 Asking for a promotion in the spur of the moment, without any proper backup plan to support the claim is a definite no go.
 The employee needs to have a proper plan in place.
 Begin by informing the boss about the work that has been done, the achievements and successes.

 The boss definitely needs to know that the person has done his work very efficiently till date.
 Prepare the list of achievements to present to the boss for the conference.
-Give explanation on how this helped in the growth of the company.
-Be sure to mention the skills and capabilities along side.
+Give an explanation on how this helped in the growth of the company.
+Be sure to mention the skills and capabilities alongside.

 2. Have an idea about your target Position: